pyta-uoft/website/index.md

 class Composition(object):
-    """Example showing composition of other classes into instance attributes.
+    """Example showing composition of other classes into instance attributes."""
-    """

     def __init__(self):
         """Construct instance attributes.
 For example,